arnellebalane/skourse-html-css-workshop/docs/src/html/grouping-related-elements.md

 The `<div>` element is a generic container for content.
 It has no effect on the content or layout until styled in some way, and does not inherently mean anything.

-Just like with text where we can mark them as headings or paragraphs, we can also group elements in a more meaningful way using elements that have inherint meanings.
+Just like with text where we can mark them as headings or paragraphs, we can also group elements in a more meaningful way using elements that have inherent meanings.
 We call these elements that give meaning to the content the represent [**semantic elements**](https://developer.mozilla.org/en-US/docs/Glossary/Semantics#semantics_in_html).
 The headings and paragraph elements that we learned previously are examples of such elements.

 ### `<section>` element